aurascoper/Biofilms/README.md

 Usage:

-Set the number of species and specify growth rates and radiation sensitivity in the model.
+Set the number of species, general sensitivity and motility gradients other parameters in the fitness function like specific growth rates and radiation sensitivities in the model.
 Visualize biofilm growth using ggplot2 for 2D plots or plotly for interactive 3D plots. biofilms_3d.R
-This script uses Julia for 3D biofilm growth simulations.
+This script uses plotly for 3D biofilm growth simulations.
 It visualizes the biofilm as species grow and interact under radiation and nutrient gradients.

 Usage: